 (Ford, 2012 )

 Teachers from Pegasus Bay School discuss how students learning their pepeha, rakau games, waiata, and karakia has created a culturally responsive environment where tikanga Māori is celebrated and valued.
 Teachers work hard to connect with whānau.
 Student work is shared through classroom blogs.
-Teachers have organised workshops using parent and whānau expertise with harakeke weaving leading up to matariki.
+Teachers have organised workshops using parent and whānau expertise with harakeke weaving leading up to Matariki.
 Feedback from whānau has been positive.

 Te ika unahi nui wānanga – A marae-based learning programme